Saturday 6th May 2017, Dorset Football League Division One

 As the summer drew ever closer and the English football season was entering it's final few weeks, the family and I were down in Dorset for my birthday weekend and I was looking to cross a particular ground off my list.
 As my Dad is a Bournemouth native we visit Dorset fairly regularly and last year to escape high street browsing based boredom, I slipped off to check out the ground of local leading lights of the Dorset Premier League; Swanage Town and Herston.
 Unfortunately it was close season so there was no football to be had but I was especially enamoured by the empty ground and have wanted to see a game there ever since.

-This time around though we were in town for the reserves' penultimate game at Days Park against fellow team Canford United, which utilising his immense local knowledge Dad described as "a posh village by the cliffs".
+This time around though we were in town for the reserves' penultimate game at Days Park against fellow Dorset team Canford United, which utilising his immense local knowledge Dad described as "a posh village by the cliffs".
 I can't find any information about the team online so that will have to do for today.
 Canford start the afternoon in 6th while Swans ressies are 10th.
 We parked up at Days Park and went into the impressive clubhouse for a cider.
 One thing I noticed was the various bits of #COYS insignia dotted around the place, which tells me Swanage either don't know how hashtags work or they're all really big Tottenham fans.

 Days Park is a slightly ramshackle but utterly charming little ground situated on the edge of town next to Days Park playing fields, from which it takes it's name.
 As you enter the ground through the single turnstile, you're presented with a concrete path that runs behind the goal.
 I'm pretty sure this piece of hard-standing is a recent addition as I don't remember it being there when I was trespassing last year.
 My application for world's most boring man is in the post.
 This path leads up a small set of stairs which takes you up a grass bank where the ground's main stand sits.

 Back down the hill behind the far goal there is a path made up paving slabs down behind the goal and another small grassy knoll which hosts a couple of benches dedicated to fallen stalwarts of the club, which is a lovely touch.
 Last but not least on the list is a vast and surprising terrace, seven steps high and spanning half the pitch.
-It's hard to imagine any point in Swanage's history where this crumbling, weed-infested beauty would have been teaming with supporters, as the highest the club have ever played is the Western Premier from 1987 to 1989 but nevertheless it carries with its mere presence a sense of an enthralling yesteryear where the Swanage old boys would tear chunks out of the likes of the feared and respected Hamworthy Recreation Rollickers or the Corfe Castle Crushers every other Saturday.
+It's hard to imagine any point in Swanage's history where this crumbling, weed-infested beauty would have been teaming with supporters, as the highest the club have ever played is the Western Premier from 1987 to 1989 but nevertheless it carries with its mere presence a sense of an enthralling yesteryear where the Swanage old boys would tear chunks out of the likes of other feared and respected Dorset League firms such as the Hamworthy Recreation Rollickers or the Corfe Castle Crushers every other Saturday.
 Right now though it was deserted and due to the less than stellar structural integrity of the thing, a misjudged lean could send you tumbling into the undergrowth behind where you might at long last unearth the mysteriously lost body of Grizzly Gaz the Parley Sports Punisher (sorry I'll stop this now).

 The rest of that side of the ground is dominated by the back of the massive barn-like clubhouse building.
 Amusingly, when the home players come onto the pitch they have to descend a massive stone staircase from the upstairs changing rooms which seems a bit showy but you've gotta keep them muddy boots out of the bar somehow.
 Overall the ground left me absolutely besotted.
 It's bursting with classic features and is well-loved and rustic without being off-puttingly tatty.